polkadot-js/api/docs/examples/promise/05_read_storage/README.md

 # Read storage

 Many important variables are available through the storage API.
-This example shows how to call a few of those APIs.
+This example shows how to call a few of those APIs using ApiPromise.

 [include](index.js)